 An Easy Healthy Vegetarian Dinner

-Savory healthy vegetarian jambalaya is delicious, filling, full of sausage flavor with plant based sausage and brown rice.
+Savory healthy vegetarian jambalaya is delicious, filling, and full of sausage flavor with plant based sausage and brown rice.
 You will not believe this dish is vegetarian because it is so good and tastes like reals sausage.
 You can increase the heat or make the dish milder whichever way your family likes.

 Healthy Vegetarian Jambalaya is a one pot and one fry pan recipe and that is all you need to make this cajun inspired jambalaya.
-Tomatoes lots of veggies and rice for a complete dinner that is inspired by the Louisiana Creole style dish.
+Tomatoes lots of veggies and rice for a complete dinner that is inspired by the Louisiana Creole-style dish.
 If your family loves spice and a rice dish you will love this recipe.

 Variations of Vegetarian Jambalaya